daddel80/notepadpp-multireplace/README.md

 ### List Interaction
 - **Add into List Button**: Adds field contents along with their options into the list.
 - **Alt + Up Arrow / Double-Click**: Instantly transfer a row's contents with their options to fields.
+- **Space**: Adjusts selection for individual or multiple highlighted list entries.
+- **Alt-A / Alt-D**: Activates or deactivates all list entries when in focus.
-- **Delete Button (X) / Delete Key**: Select and delete rows.
+- **Delete Key / Delete Button (X)**: Select and delete rows.

 ### Data Import/Export
-- Supports import/export of search and replace strings with their options in CSV format.
+- Supports import/export of search and replace strings with their options in CSV format, including selection states.
 - Adherence to RFC 4180 standards for CSV, enabling compatibility and easy interaction with other CSV handling tools.
 - Enables reuse of search and replace operations across sessions and projects.